-The Quality and Development Directorate within the People & Standards Division is currently implementing an ongoing mystery shopping exercise through the ESF-funded project Mystery Shopper – Enhanced performance in the Public Administration.
+The Quality of Service Directorate within the People & Standards Division is currently implementing an ongoing mystery shopping exercise through the ESF-funded project Mystery Shopper – Enhanced performance in the Public Administration.
 The Mystery Shopper project aims at improving the customer experience at the various public service stations throughout the Public Administration with the aim of achieving a service of excellence.

 The Mystery Shopper project is a quality service tool which runs parallel to other exercises piloted by this Directorate, such as the departmental service quality assessments.
 By means of these projects the Directorate aspires towards a customer-centric public service delivery, with each department being evaluated within the parameters of 10 service quality Determinants as defined by the SERVQUAL quality management framework.
 The Directorate runs detailed reports based on these ten Determinants, constantly identifying customer service deficiencies and addressing them through valuable interaction with the respective public service providers.
 The way forward is indicated through action plans which are walked through with each evaluated department.
 The project is inspired and guided by the established four pillars of service quality: VOICE, DESIGN, DELIVERY and ACCOUNTABILITY.